 So what’s the point of chocolate extract?
 As an extract enthusiast I’ve asked myself that a number of times, and as a penny pincher, I’ve avoided buying a bottle because I couldn’t think of a good way to use it and it seemed redundant in chocolate cake and brownies.
-Luckily, Nielsen Massey helped me out on both counts by sending a free sample of their chocolate extract and posting a perfect recipe for using it on their website.
-Pictured below are their Not So Blonde Brownies with a cute little sample bottle of chocolate extract.
-So how was it?
+Luckily, Nielsen Massey helped me out on both counts by sending a sample of their chocolate extract and posting a perfect recipe for using it on their website.
+Pictured below are their Not So Blonde Brownies.

 After opening the bottle and taking a whiff, I had an instant sense memory of the time I tried to feed Fuzz liquid vitamins.
 I had faith that once added to the batter, my chocolate extract would take on a new and better aroma than vitamins, so on with the recipe….vanilla, eggs, chocolate extract, Kahlua.
 The vitamin smell was gone and a new essence took over the batter.
 It smelled like packaged brownie mix!
 I liked it, and I started thinking of all the people who’d emailed me asking for a scratch brownies mix that tasted like boxed.